pc559/thesis/thesis_plan.md

         - How long to evolve them.
     - Integration choices.
         - The $i\varepsilon$ prescription.
+        - Suppression from plane wave intuition.
-        - Starting the integration with a pinch, validating this in the way suggested by the reviewer.
+        - Starting the integration with a pinch.
+        - Validate this in the way suggested by the reviewer, show how easy it is to swamp the result with a sharp cut.
         - Stopping the integration.
 A note on boundary terms and cancellations.
-    - The interaction Hamiltonian.
+    - The interaction Hamiltonian, using RP by parts.
     - Set-up of DBI example scan, matching the PS etc.
     - Going to high $p_{max}$.
-    - Validation (as in Probing).
+    - Validation (on numerical results)
+        - Maldacena quadratic SR
+        - DBI
+        - Tanh step
+        - Resonance
+        - DBI resonance
-    - Speed comparison.
+    - Speed comparison vs PyTransport.
+Something BINGO can't do?
     - Map distinguishability of templates at primordial level.
+        - If they're close then templates have broad applicability, if they're not then it's interesting to search across them...
+    - Section on Transporting the Modal coeffs?

 5. **Constraints**